Interview with Heimo Zobernig

 With the use of plural languages such as sculpture, installation, painting, video, graphic design, architecture and performance, Austrian artist Heimo Zobernig (Mauthen, 1958) exemplifies the figure of the author devoted to the analysis of what have now come to be accepted as the signs of identity of contemporary art.

-This capsule features an interview with Zobernig and Jürgen Bock, the curator of the exhibition that is currently on show at the Palacio de Velázquez until 15 April 2013, the first retrospective devoted to the artist in Spain.
+This capsule features an interview with Zobernig and Jürgen Bock, the curator of the exhibition, the first retrospective devoted to the artist in Spain.

 Different aspects of this exhibition are discussed that reveal the constants in Zobernig’s career, namely the role played by the spatial dimension in his specific work methodology, in establishing a dialogic relation between the works on show and the architectural context in which they are contained.